 I like to cook beef bone broth in the wintertime because of the long cooking time.
 When I make beef bone broth I usually make a large batch in my 12-quart stockpot and cook it all day for about 3 days on a low simmer and then set the pot on my garage floor to cool during the night, then bring it back in the next morning, adding back in water that was lost through evaporation.
 I don't have a slow cooker large enough to fit this recipe!
 During this long cooking time, the collagen matrix in the bones begins to break down into free amino acids, making the broth a good source of glycine and proline.
 Free glycine is very beneficial because it can to bind to toxic chemicals and pull them out of the body in a Phase 2 liver detoxification reaction called glycination.
 Glycine also supports the production of glutathione (the body's primary antioxidant) and helps to rebuild collagen within our own bone structure.
 The acids (vinegar or wine) added to the broth during cooking also break down the meaty parts of the bone, freeing some additional amino acids.
 These free amino acids in the broth can be very beneficial for those with weak or compromised digestion.
 Oftentimes people with impaired digestion are deficient in amino acids, so bone broths can provide a quick route back to health.

-If you have an autoimmune condition, have adrenal fatigue, have food and environmental allergies, have poor digestion, or have a child or toddler who is pale and malnourished then consider adding bone broth into your weekly meal planning.
+If you have an autoimmune condition, have adrenal fatigue, have food or environmental allergies, have poor digestion, or have a child or toddler who is pale or malnourished ("failure to thrive" children") then consider adding bone broth into your weekly meal planning.